bcibrando/NeuralSmoker/UpdateREADME.md

 Install HACLI to find the HA-ENTITY ID on your local server.

-Connect to the identity aka Fingerbot.
+Connect to the identity aka Fingerbot via server code.

-Focus and finger.
+Focus